GENI-NSF/geni-tools/README-stitching.txt

  current aggregates, and VLAN translation support is limited.
 VLAN tags available at each aggregate are limited, and may run out.
  - AM API v3 is not supported - VLAN tag selection is not optimal
+ - AM API v1 only aggregates are not supported
  - Aggregates do not support `Update`, so you cannot add a link to an existing reservation.
  - Fatal errors are not recognized, so the script keeps trying longer